EGA-SUPREMO/ClipCloner/README.md

 ![screenshot](https://github.com/EGA-SUPREMO/ClipCloner/blob/master/Screenshot%202024-04-21%2018%3A56%3A16.webp)
 * <sub><sup>Note: it does not burn or translates subtitles</sub></sup>

+**Please be aware that utilizing this script may carry a risk of YouTube demonetization due to reused content, EVEN FOR THE ORIGINAL CLIPPER.**

 This Python script is designed to process YouTube clips, allowing for various functionalities such as downloading the specified clip, then the stream, and performing the same video edits on the stream as the original.

 This script is primarily designed to copy clips from Hololive streams in mind.
 However, it can be adapted for use with other streamers as well.
 To achieve this, you will need to modify the relevant files located within the 'descript' folder.